bimal1988/dotfiles/README.md

 //TODO:
 1. Setup fnm (shell configuration and completion)
-2. Install nodejs (may be required by neovim)
+2. Install nodejs (will be required by neovim)
 3. Setup neovim
+4. Read command in zsh does not add newline
+5. Setup prezto
-4. Setup shell configurations for installed commands
+6. Setup shell configurations for installed commands